Scot Coogan

 Scot Coogan is an American musician known for his accomplished drumming and vocal skills, working as both a session and touring musician.
 Scot resides in Las Vegas, Nevada, where he records, performs and has worked as a counselor at Rock and Roll Fantasy Camp.
-Scot is also related to Jackie Coogan who is responsible for the Coogan Act that was put into place in 1939.

 Coogan has worked with groups such as Brides of Destruction featuring Nikki Sixx, Ace Frehley, Violets Demise, Ednaswap, Parade of Losers, Annetenna, Sinéad O'Connor, Peter Yorn, Vanilla Ice, and Otep.
 Aside from drums, he sings, plays guitar, bass and piano.

-Coogan is currently the drummer in the Tracii Guns and Phil Lewis version of L.A.
-Guns.
+Coogan is currently the drummer in the Ace Frehley band.

 Career

 In 2004, Coogan gained prominence as a member of Brides of Destruction, a heavy metal band consisting of Tracii Guns, Nikki Sixx, and London LeGrand.
 He has also played with Stephen Pearcy in the band Rat Bastards as well as a Beatles/Led Zeppelin cover band named 6 Foot Nurse.

 In December 2007, Coogan joined Ace Frehley's band and appears on Frehley's 2009 release, "Anomaly".
 He performed as Ace's Drummer and Vocalist on the 2008 Rocket Ride World Tour, 2010 Anomaly World Tour, 2011 No Regrets US Tour and at many music festivals in both the United States and Europe through 2012.
 Scot was the touring drummer for the 2015 tour.

 In 2009, Coogan recorded Lynch Mob's Smoke and Mirrors album and toured Australia with the band.
 Coogan toured with a reformed Lynch Mob from 2011 until mid 2012 and recorded, co-produced and co-wrote the Lynch Mob EP "Sound Mountain Sessions".

 From June 2012 through September 2012, Coogan was the drummer and backing vocalist for Lita Ford on the "Rock of Ages Tour", an extensive arena tour featuring Def Leppard, Poison and Lita Ford in support of the movie Rock of Ages.

 In December 2012, Coogan became a "Rock Star Counselor" at Rock and Roll Fantasy Camp, where he has had the opportunity to perform with Roger Daltrey, Alice Cooper, Sammy Hagar, Dave Navarro, Stephen Perkins, Steve Vai, John5, Howard Leese, Billy Sheehan, Kip Winger, Kane Roberts, Rudy Sarzo, Phil Soussan, Vinny Appice, Teddy Adreadis, Joe Vitale, Tony Franklin and John Moyer.